Curly Community Garden

 There are many benefits of having a Food Forest at the garden.
 These include:

-1. Visual - The Food Forest will be a "Secret Garden", adding beauty and ambience where people can enjoy nature.
+1. Visual - The Food Forest is a "Secret Garden", adding beauty and ambience where people can enjoy nature.

 2. Shade - The site has excessive sun exposure, with the existing hedge providing little shade.
-The Food Forest will create some much needed shade - for plants and people working in the garden.
+The Food Forest creates some much needed shade - for plants and people working in the garden.

-3. Produce - As an edible forest, it will provide organically grown produce that, once the forest is established, will require limited maintenance, since the forest will be practically self-sufficient.
+3. Produce - As an edible forest, it provides organically grown produce that, once the forest is even more established, will require limited maintenance, since the forest will be practically self-sufficient.
 This means more yield with less overall effort.

-4. Noise and Pollution Barrier - The forest will be situated along the northern side of the garden, parallel to Abbott Road.
+4. Noise and Pollution Barrier - The forest is situated along the northern side of the garden, parallel to Abbott Road.
 The taller trees in the forest will help to block the noise and pollution coming from the street.

 5. Wind Break - The garden is in a very exposed location, with the existing hedge providing little protection from the wind.
-The forest will provide a wind break from north and north easterly winds.
+Once the trees are more developed, the forest will provide a wind break from north and north easterly winds.

-6. Environmental - The forest ecosystem, especially since native species will be included, will attract many native and beneficial insects and small animals, which will serve as natural pest deterrents, increase overall harvests and create a balanced forest of biodiversity.
-The food forest will have its own ecosystem with the plants providing the soil with the necessary nutrients.
+6. Environmental - The forest ecosystem, especially since native species will be included, attracts many native and beneficial insects and small animals, which serve as natural pest deterrents, increase overall harvests and create a balanced forest of biodiversity.
+The food forest has its own ecosystem with the plants providing the soil with the necessary nutrients.

-7. Educational - The food forest with include signs with information about the various plants - including a wide variety of native Australian plants.
+7. Educational - The food forest includes signs with the names of the plants - including a wide variety of native Australian plants.